iVanPan/Cordova_QQ/README.md

 # Cordova_QQ_Plugin
-This is a Cordova Plugin for QQ Login (Both on android and iOS)
+This is a Cordova Plugin for QQ Login (Both on android and iOS).For Chinese,See [中文说明](https://github.com/iVanPan/Cordova_QQ/blob/master/README_ZH.md).
 # Feature
 QQ SSO Login, QQ Logout , QQ Share
 # Install